cardboard-iguana/cardboard-iguana.com/log/2022-03-02-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 * Equipment damage/loss/theft
 * Supply chain

-(What, no “they just connected to the exposed RDP endpoint over the internet”?
-I guess that qualifies as “improper usage”?)
+(What, no "they just connected to the exposed RDP endpoint over the internet"?
+I guess that qualifies as "improper usage"?)

 ### Sharing Centers